MelaniaLembo/Global-covariates-REM/README.md

-# Relational event models with global covariates
+# Relational event models with global covariates: an application to bike sharing

 This repository contains the code used for the simulation study and empirical application of the paper _Relational event models with global covariates_.
 It also contains code for anything included in the Supplementary Materials of this paper.